STUDENT HANDBOOK 2017-2018

 During the freshman year, EEP students are given individualized schedules.
 Requests for modifications to the schedule or modification of requirements should be submitted to the Director of EEP.
-Before each quarterly registration period, EEP students should submit to the EEP staff an Advisement Slip with a list of the courses they would like to take.
-Their choices will be reviewed by the Director of EEP and approved before students register.
+Before each semester registration period, EEP students should submit to the EEP staff an Advisement Slip with a list of the courses they would like to take.
+Their choices will be reviewed by an EEP Advisor and approved before students register.

 Advisement in the Major

-Prior to the completion of 110 units in the program, students must declare a major and meet with an advisor in their major department to discuss the requirements for that major in relation to their short term college and long term career plans.
+After the completion of the first year in the program, it is recommended for students to declare a major and meet with an advisor in their major department to discuss the requirements for that major in relation to their short term college and long term career plans.
 Because of their unique status, EEP students are provided an extended deadline to declare a major.
 For University major declaration policies see: http://www.calstatela.edu/honorscollege/advisement

 Academic and Scheduling Information